 The third step involves the input plugin deciding where next to pass the PipelinePack and then doing so.
 Once the MsgBytes attribute has been set the pack will typically be passed on to a decoder plugin, which will convert the raw bytes into a Message object, also an attribute of the PipelinePack.
-An input can gain access to the decoders that are available by calling PluginHelper.DecoderSet(), which can be used to access decoders either by the name they have been registered as in the config, or by the Heka protocol's encoding header they have been specified as decoding.
+An input can gain access to the decoders that are available by calling PluginHelper.DecoderRunner, which can be used to access decoders by the name they have been registered as in the config.
+Each call to PluginHelper.DecoderRunner will spin up a new decoder in its own goroutine.
+It's perfectly fine for an input to ask for multiple decoders; for instance the TcpInput creates one for each separate TCP connection.
+All decoders will be closed when Heka shuts down, but if a decoder will not longer be used (e.g. when a TCP connection is closed in the TcpInput example mentioned above) it's a good idea to call PluginHelper.StopDecoderRunner to shut it down or else it will continue to consume system resources throughout the life of the Heka process.

 It is up to the input to decide which decoder should be used.
-Once the decoder has been determined and fetched from the DecoderSet the input should call decoder.InChan() to fetch the input channel upon which the PipelinePack can be placed.
+Once the decoder has been determined and fetched from the PluginHelper the input can call DecoderRunner.InChan() to fetch a DecoderRunner's input channel upon which the PipelinePack can be placed.